MorganKryze/ConsoleAppVisuals/docs/introduction/first_app.md

 > [!Video https://www.youtube.com/embed/IprbRazS3b8]

+> [!TIP]
+> Consider updating the package ofter to the latest version, stay tuned!
+More info on this [page](https://learn.microsoft.com/nuget/consume-packages/install-use-packages-visual-studio#update-a-package).

 ---

 ## First steps

-> [!TIP]
-> Take the larger size of the console to have a better view of the result.
-An error may occur if the console is too small when trying to render elements.

 Open the `Program.cs` file and ensure that the content is the following: